Skip to content

 Note that malloc returns the lowest address of the allocated memory, so child_stack + 16 * 1024 gives us the highest address shown as init sp in the picture.
 As the second argument of ctx_start, this value is stored in register a1 and thus mv sp,a1 moves the stack pointer from the main thread's stack to the child thread's stack.

 Try to figure out yourself how to store and use the entry function in struct thread.
-You will need the concept of function pointer in C. In short, a function pointer is simply 4 bytes storing the address of a function's first instruction.
+You will need the concept of function pointer in C. In short, a function pointer is simply 4 bytes storing the address of a function's first instruction in the code memory region.

-Before you start to implement functions thread_init, thread_create and thread_exit, let us introduce the last function you would implement for multithreading: thread_yield.
-In the 3-step execution that we discussed previously, the CPU context would only switch back to the main thread after the child thread exits.
-However, if the child thread yields, the child thread will give up the CPU control and thus the main thread can resume execution earlier.
-Below is an example of two threads yielding to each other.
+Before you start to implement functions thread_init, thread_create and thread_exit, let us introduce the last function you would implement for multithreading, thread_yield.
+In the 3-step execution we discussed above, the CPU context would only switch back to the main thread after the child thread exits.
+However, if the child thread yields, the child thread would give up the CPU control and the main thread could resume execution sooner.
+Here is an example of two threads yielding to each other.

 c